Allocating based on GameServer Player Capacity

 GameServer

-If you are currently using this Beta feature, we would love for you to test (and ideally migrate to!) this new functionality to Counters and Lists to ensure it meet all your needs.
+If you are currently using this Alpha feature, we would love for you to test (and ideally migrate to!) this new functionality to Counters and Lists to ensure it meet all your needs.

 Warning